Monkeyanator/hugo-personal-site/content/post/father.md

 date: "2020-08-06"
 ---

-You had been four years in Paradise when I last saw you.
+You had been four years in Paradise when I last saw you
 Next to me in a restaurant
 Occupied with your phone per usual.